Lorenzooone/cc3dsfs/README.md

 Make sure all are installed.
 On MacOS, [Homebrew](https://brew.sh/) can be used to install both CMake and git.
 An automatic popup should appear to install g++ at Compile time.

-cc3dsfs has two library dependencies: [FTDI's D3XX driver](https://ftdichip.com/drivers/d3xx-drivers/) and [SFML](https://www.sfml-dev.org/).
+cc3dsfs has three library dependencies: [FTDI's D3XX driver](https://ftdichip.com/drivers/d3xx-drivers/), [libusb](https://libusb.info/) and [SFML](https://www.sfml-dev.org/).
-Both should get downloaded automatically via CMake during the building process.
+All of them should get downloaded automatically via CMake during the building process.

 Linux users will also need to install the SFML dependencies.
 Different distributions will require slightly different processes.
 Below, the command for Debian-based distributions, which also lists the required libraries.